 Market Based Pricing: Book Review On Priceless – William Poundstone

-Market based pricing: at Taylor Wells we regularly read new books on pricing and keep abreast of the latest academic and technical research and trends in the sector.
-Today we are reviewing a book that is much more focused on the general reader but which we believe can be a very useful aid in getting “buy-in” for pricing transformation programs.
+Market based pricing: at Taylor Wells, we regularly read new books on pricing and keep abreast of the latest academic and technical research with trends in the sector.
+Today, we are reviewing a book that is much more focused on the general reader but which we believe can be a very useful aid in getting “buy-in” for pricing transformation programs.

-Priceless: The Myth of Fair Value (and How to Take Advantage of It) – William Poundstone, 2011
+Priceless: The Myth of Fair Value (and How to Take Advantage of It) – William Poundstone

-This book is an easy and entertaining introduction to Pricing as a profession and how it can be used in many areas of business.
-It is not a textbook but one of the few enjoyable introductions to the topic we have seen – aimed at the general inquisitive population.
+This book is an easy and entertaining introduction to pricing as a profession.
+It can be used in many areas of business.
+It is not a textbook that has very enjoyable introductions to the topic, aimed at the general inquisitive population.

 - Why are food packaging boxes getting smaller?

-- Why companies can launch premium brands such as beer – but only to increase sales of a cheaper product
+- Why companies can launch premium brands such as beer, but only to increase the sales of a cheaper product.

-- Why people choose flat pricing options for items such as mobile phones, even if a cheaper option would suffice.
+- Why do people choose flat pricing options for items such as mobile phones, even if a cheaper option would suffice?

 - An intro to what pricing consultants such as Simon Kucher do.

-- The power of influence – and how simply drawing attention to something can increase sales.
+- The power of influence – and how simply drawing attention to a product can increase sales.

 You can read an excerpt from the book here.

-We believe the big advantage of this book for the pricing community is that it can be useful as a way to spread the message as to what “pricing” is.
-It would certainly be a good read for many CEOs, sales teams, marketers etc. I personally have given copies of the book to people I thought would benefit from the topic and approach in the book.
+We believe the big advantage of this book for the pricing community is how it conveys a message about what “pricing” is.
+It would certainly be a good read for many CEOs, sales teams, marketers etc. I personally have given copies of the book to people who would benefit from the topic and approach.

 See our blog on questions people ask when they do not understand pricing methods.